GrantPax/osgi.enroute.site.gh-pages/CONTRIBUTING.md

 ## Building

+Stick with ruby 2.1.4 or there abouts.
+We've had jekyll trouble with 2.2.0.
+From there, the Gemfile will read the GitHub requirements.
 Run jekyll (2.0.3+) in the root directory to build:

 	$ bundle exec jekyll build